 Powder: The change to the nose is pretty significant.
 The Arbor Coda went from a traditional round nose in 2013 to a pretty massive shovel nose in 2014.
 You loose a little contact with the snow but you gain a lot more float.
 We had no powder with the 2014 Arbor Coda but based on our powder experience with the 2013 combined with the potential of the new shovel tip/tail in deep thick powder.
 Even if you are more of a directional rider (like me) you can still have a great time in deep thick powder with a centered stance and even have a bit of a surfy experience.
 This is an excellent powder board for those that take a switch/freestyle experience to powder and a great board for those that like to ride set back/surfy and directional in powder.
 Nice upgrade here.

 Turn Initiation and Carving: Short radius turns are very quick and loose edge to edge.
 You don’t have that stable groomer board feel when making turns but it still has a fun turning personality.
 It’s just different than what you expect.
 It’s not a board to carve with and this is one area where I’d love to see some improvement.
 The edge grips more than fine but there is no tip/tail there to help you spring out of a turn.
-Instead of butter, Ollie, carve you have butter, Ollie and make a modest turn.
+Instead of a butter, ollie, carve all over the mountain kind of ride you have more of a butter and ollie kind of board that can make moderate but not really carvy turns.

 Speed: The 2014 Arbor Coda has the same speed issues as the old Coda.
 The same springy flexy core that allows you to ollie so well makes speed not that ideal.
 It feels like car with soft bouncy shocks as you pick up speed.
 You can still go fast like Peter does but it’s just not the kind of stability you are use to.
 Some won’t mind and others might find this less than ideal.
 For me I didn’t mind the lack of speed because all I wanted to do was find something for my beat up old body to Ollie off.